-We have been witness to two major corporate crises in the last weeks.
-The first, Samsung, became infamous when the battery of its Galaxy S7 Note mobile phone started exploding into flames– just prior to its nemesis’ launch of the iPhone 7 no less.
+In 2016 we were witness to two major corporate crises that occured in a very short timespan.
+The first, Samsung, became infamous when the battery of its Galaxy S7 Note mobile phone started exploding into flames – just prior to its nemesis’ launch of the iPhone 7 no less.
 The second, Wells Fargo, resulted from a long-running scheme by some 5,300 employees to meet aggressive sales goals by opening millions of bogus accounts in the name of existing customers.
-[The CEO of Wells Fargo, John Stumpf, is getting grilled on live TV news by angry members of Congress even as we publish this post.]

 Despite both companies being leaders in very different markets and their respective crises differing significantly in nature, they nevertheless share an important common theme: their crisis communications teams were put under incredible pressure to adequately stem the damage caused to their reputation, revenue and market valuation.
 Clearly some their efforts came up short as Samsung saw over $25 billion drained from its market capitalization in just under two weeks while a 7% drop in shares toppled Wells Fargo from its position as America’s most valuable bank in only 10 days.